Community of Transplant Scientists (COTS)

-Outstanding Questions in Transplantation Research will be used as a platform for AJT mini-reviews to summarize and extend the discussion begun in the forum.
+- Outstanding Questions in Transplantation Research will be used as a platform for AJT mini-reviews to summarize and extend the discussion begun in the forum.

-	- Actively participate in planning ITS 2022 now planned for September 2022 in the Los Angeles area.
+- Actively participate in planning ITS 2023 now planned for April 2023.

 - Submit proposals for basic science AND Translational symposia for ATC 2023.